Exclusive: Top Pence aides quietly depart in new year

 Not only did Paoletta work on the Trump transition, but he also served as an outside counsel for Pence when he was a congressman.
 Paoletta is a high-profile lawyer in Washington who has served inside the government and a partner at the law firm DLA Piper.
 He will remain in the administration as the counsel for the Office of Management and Budget, according to one person familiar with the matter.

-Meeks serves as Pence's director of domestic policy, another top position who advised Pence on major issues such as tax reform and health care reform this last year.
+Meeks serves as Pence's director of domestic policy, another top position.
+He advised Pence on major issues such as tax reform and health care reform this last year.
 Meeks is expected to go back into the private sector, according to two people with knowledge of his plans.

 One source added that Meeks helped on the Trump-Pence campaign in the summer of 2016, and also on the Trump transition.
-Meeks' departure is also notable because he is a longtime-Pence aide.
-He served as a former congressional aide when Pence served as an Indiana congressman.
+Meeks' departure is also notable because he is a longtime Pence aide.
+He served as a congressional aide when Pence was as an Indiana congressman.

-Matt Morgan, who currently serves on the vice president's staff as a deputy counsel, will be assuming the chief counsel role, according to two sources with knowledge.
+Matt Morgan, who serves on the vice president's staff as a deputy counsel, will be assuming the chief counsel role, according to two sources with knowledge.
 Both Paoletta and Morgan advised the vice president on the now-defunct voter fraud commission, which Pence chaired.

+"Daris Meeks and Mark Paoletta served the vice president's office with honor and distinction," said Alyssa Farah, Pence's press secretary.
+"Both were instrumental in setting up the vice president's operation for success in its first year. ...
+The vice president is grateful for their service."